 1. Road trips are fun

 Forget about reaching your destination, driving in Scotland is all about getting lost in their scenic routes.
-For a small Island Scotland has some of the most scenic roads in the world.
+Scotland has some of the most scenic roads in the world.
 My husband and I planned a day trip to House of Bruar but decided to not use any GPS to get to our location.

 We got off the beaten track, explored sights along the way, met people in the village shops and cafes and experienced the local culture.

-We did not reach House of Bruar as map reading was not our best forte.
-Following the road signs and taking exits that looked good to us lead us to Stirling Castle.
+We did not reach House of Bruar as map reading was not our strongest forte, but following the road signs and taking exits that looked good to us led us to Stirling Castle instead.
 We spent the day at the castle and headed back to Dundee that evening feeling adventurous.

-Scotland is famous for its haggis, neeps and tatties, shortbread and Irn Bru.
-However, there is a lot more in the Scottish menu than that.
-On a scenic drive to Dunnottar Castle, my husband and me took a detour and drove down to Arbroath in search of the famous Puffins.
+Scotland is famous for its haggis, neeps and tatties, shortbread and Iron Bru.
+However, there is a lot more on the Scottish menu than that.
+On a scenic drive to Dunnottar Castle, my husband and I took a detour and drove down to Arbroath in search of the famous Puffins.
 We came across a traditional Scottish restaurant, But’ and Ben known for its seafood dishes.
 Haddock stuffed with prawns, baked in creamy cheese sauce is a reason we would drive back to Arbroath.

-Even your morning regular cornflake taste better with a great view!
+Even your morning regular cornflakes taste better with a great view!

-4. No matter where you are in Scotland, a great view is just round the corner
+4. No matter where you are in Scotland, a great view is just around the corner

 No matter where you are in Scotland, you are just minutes away from a place that will blow your mind away.